apocalypticartcollective/eft/_posts/2025-02-01-Abrasion-Prologue.md

 &nbsp;

-The woman was asleep, and dreaming.
+The woman was asleep, and dreaming

 In this dream, the woman was pregnant with a world.
 Inside her: an entire ecosystem, a vast expanse; steamy chaotic primordial jungle.
 And, at the center of this embryonic garden?
 A single city surrounded by wilderness.